 2.1.
-Personal safety and security

-St. Patrick Catholic School accepts that parents/guardians give their children handheld technology to help protect them from everyday risks involving personal security and safety.
+Personal safety and security St. Marguerite Bourgeoys Catholic School accepts that parents/guardians give their children handheld technology, such as mobile phones/laptops/iDevices/tablets etc., to help protect them from everyday risks involving personal security and safety.
 There is also increasing concern about children travelling alone or commuting long distances to and from school.
-It is acknowledged that providing a child with a handheld technology gives parents reassurance that they can contact their child if they need to speak to them urgently.
-St. Patrick Catholic School also recognizes the potential positive use that such devices can have to aid learning.
+It is acknowledged that providing a child with a handheld technology such as mobile phones/laptops/iDevices/tablets etc. gives parents reassurance that they can contact their child if they need to speak to them urgently.
+St. Marguerite Bourgeoys Catholic School also recognizes the potential positive use that such devices can have to aid learning.